zzxwill/odps/intl.en-US/User Guide/MapReduce/Program Example/Sort Sample.md

     tunnel upload data ss_in;
     ```

-    The contents of data file imported into the table ss\_in:
+    The contents of data file the table ss\_in:

     ```
      2,1